Mohammad-Faiz/Packt/README.md

 In this repo, I'm creating some test cases bases on scenarios.

 Test Case 1:
-We have completed login of page successfully.
+I have completed login of page successfully.

 Test Case 2:
-We have completed login of page successfully.
+I have completed login of page successfully.
+I have completed the mentioned test cases successfully .

 Test Case 3:
-We have completed login of page successfully.
+I have completed login of page successfully.

 Test Case 4:
-We have completed login of page successfully.
+I have completed login of page successfully.